romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 Experience shows up in what you reject, not what you accept.
 AI doesn’t remove responsibility.
 It amplifies it.

----

 ## Conclusion: The Bar Is Going Up

 AI isn’t replacing software engineers.
 It’s changing which ones matter.

-For engineers with strong fundamentals and product sense, this is an unprecedented leverage moment.
+For engineers with strong foundations and product sense, this is an unprecedented leverage moment.
 For everyone else, it’s a trap.

-The future of software development belongs to those who can combine **judgment, context, and intent** with AI at scale.
+The future of software development belongs to those who can combine **judgment, fundamentals, context, and intent** with AI at scale.

 > **TL;DR:** AI doesn’t replace engineers; it amplifies skill, judgment, and context — or the lack of them.

-*Oh, and yes — this article was prompt-engineered.*
+*Oh, and yes — this article was mostly prompt-engineered.*